dalaing/plt-talk/version-2/notes.md

 ## Booleans and Naturals

 ## LC
-- clean up
-  - mostly adding more steps to the free variable / substitution animations
+- show that we have the bools in LC via if-then-else
 - add Haskell code for the interpreter
 - probably add a small bound tutorial into the mix